YourNiceCv

 Q: Will a PDF always pass an ATS?
 A: Not necessarily.
 A text-based PDF created from Word or Google Docs is usually fine.
 However, an image-based PDF (like a scanned document or one exported from Photoshop) cannot be read by an ATS.
 Always ensure your text is highlightable.

-Q: Should I use a different CV for every application?
-A: Yes, you should tailor your CV for every application.
+Q: Should I use a different resume for every application?
+A: Yes, you should tailor your resume for every application.
 You don't need to rewrite it entirely, but you should adjust your keywords, summary, and bullet points to mirror the specific language used in the job description.

 Ready to build your resume?